Generalized affine Springer theory and Hilbert schemes on planar curves: Torus Links and the Spherical RCA

-Consider the graded Euler character of this homology, which can easily be computed from counting fixed points.
-Recall that the fixed points in $\cM_{(n,k)}$ are labeled by cocharacters A as in Prop. \ref{prop:fixedpoints}, denote the set of such $A$ by $\mathfrak{A}_{(n,k)}$.
-The degree in the Hilbert scheme is given by and one finds
+Recall that the fixed points in $\cM_{(n,k)}$ are labeled by cocharacters $A$ as in Prop. \ref{prop:fixedpoints}, denote the set of such $A$ by $\mathfrak{A}_{(n,k)}$.
+The fixed point labeled by $A$ belongs to the component of the Hilbert scheme with and one finds